dobin/ffw/README.md

 FFW can fuzz open source applications, and also closed source applications.
 It also supports feedback driven fuzzing by instrumenting honggfuzz, for both open- and closed source apps.

-This is called `honggmode`.
+In comparison with the alternatives, FFW is the most advanced, feature-complete and tested network fuzzer.

 Features:
 * Fuzzes all kind of network protocol (-server)